ramyardaneshgar/Mock-VendorSecurityRiskAssessmentReport/README.md

 **Risk Level:**  High Risk
 ```

-After the qualitative review, I applied a **quantitative risk scoring model**.
+After the qualitative review, I applied a quantitative risk scoring model.
 This gives me a consistent and defensible way to compare vendors — especially useful when justifying my decisions to leadership or audit.

 - I weighted **data sensitivity** most heavily, because if this vendor gets breached, we’re exposed to legal and reputational risk.
 - They got a **zero** on certifications because they don’t hold any third-party validations — that alone pushed their score down significantly.